Swim Lessons for Babies: What to Know and When to Start

 Once they’re ready for them, swim lessons for babies are an invaluable investment in your child’s future.
 They’re also a critical part of drowning prevention.
 Consult your pediatrician if you’re unsure whether your baby is developmentally ready for swim lessons, and start looking for a quality class for your family.

-Are you preparing your baby for swim lessons?
 Looking for ways to teach them that the water can be fun?
-Take a look at these amazing bath toys!
+Take a look at this amazing pool and beach gear!